-Date: 12 March 2020Copyright © David Boettcher 2006 - 2020 all rights reserved.
+Date: Updated 22 May 2020Copyright © David Boettcher 2006 - 2021 all rights reserved.

 I make additions and corrections to this web site frequently, but because they are buried somewhere on one of the pages the changes are not very noticeable.
 I decided to create this blog to highlight new material.
 Here below you will find part of one of the pages that is either completely new or I have recently changed or added to significantly.

-There is a myth that wristwatches began as converted pocket watches, and that purpose made wristwatches were only made later.
-This is not true.
-Converted wristwatches did not precede purpose made wristwatches, they were done during the Great War when the supply of wristwatches could not keep up with the demands of newly commissioned officers desperate to get to the front before the war was over.
+Converted wristwatches were not transitional in any way because they did not precede purpose made wristwatches.
+Conversions of small pocket or fob watches into wristwatches were done during the Great War when the supply of new wristwatches could not keep up with the demands of newly commissioned officers desperate to get to the front before the war was over.
 The section below presents logical argument and hard evidence to support that assertion.
 It is from my page about The First Men's Wristwatches, but I have realised that this is such an important and widely misunderstood topic that I have also given it a page of its own in the history section at Converted Wristwatches.

 If you have any questions or comments, please don't hesitate to get in touch via my Contact Me page.

-The reality is that converted wristwatches did not precede purpose made wristwatches.
-The vast majority of such conversions were done during the Great War when the supply of wristwatches could not keep up with the demands of newly commissioned officers desperate to get to the front before the war was over.
+The reality is that converted wristwatches did not precede purpose made wristwatches and there is no such thing as a “transitional” wristwatch.
+Fob watches were converted into wristwatches during the Great War when the supply of new wristwatches could not keep up with the sudden surge in demand for wristwatches from newly commissioned officers desperate to get to the front before the war was over.

-The Practicality of Conversion
+Practicality of Conversion